To make sure Melbourne has safe drinking water, we treat and disinfect it before it leaves our reservoirs and enters the water supply system.

 Water treatment processes

-gravity media filtration uses filters containing layers of sand or coal
+- gravity media filters with layers of sand or coal

-membrane filtration uses semi-permeable membranes with billions of microscopic pores
+- membrane filters with billions of microscopic pores

-Fluoride is added in small amounts — less than one milligram per litre – to help prevent tooth decay.
+To help prevent tooth decay, fluoride is added in small amounts — less than one milligram per litre.
 This is a legal requirement under the Health (Fluoridation) Act 1973, administered by the Department of Health.

-Lime, caustic soda or soda ash is added to neutralise the pH of the water as chlorine and fluoride are slightly acidic.
-The minerals in lime also help prevent household pipes and fittings from corroding.
+Lime, caustic soda or soda ash is used to neutralise the pH of the water, as it is slightly acidic from the chlorine and fluoride previously added.
+The lime minerals also help stop household pipes and fittings corroding.